 Fermentation is a key process in the beer production and takes place in fermentation tanks.
 During the fermentation process yeast converts the glucose (sugar) in the wort to alcohol and carbon dioxide.

-The key variable by which the brewers characterize the stat of their fermentation is the extract concentration and hence the degree of fermentation.
-As the fermentation proceeds, the extract concentration drops and is typically measured off-line at least once a day.
+The key variable by which the brewers characterize the state of their fermentation is the apparent extract concentration and hence the degree of fermentation.
+As the fermentation proceeds, the apparent extract concentration drops and is typically measured off-line at least once a day.
 These measurements require a careful pretreatment of the samples drawn from the fermenter, are time-consuming and provide measurement values with a considerable time delay.
 Only online process measurements ensure continuous process control and exact end-point determination and thus enable comprehensive regulation of product quality and process efficiency.